josefmaierfl/matchinglib_poselib/generateVirtualSequence/README.md

         * [Oxford](http://www.robots.ox.ac.uk/~vgg/research/affine/)
         * [KITTI](http://www.cvlibs.net/datasets/kitti/eval_stereo_flow.php)
         * [MegaDepth](https://research.cs.cornell.edu/megadepth/)
+    * Number if images to use from [ImageNet](http://www.image-net.org/) (supports filtering by IDs and buzzwords)
     * Amount of Gaussian intensity noise to add to matching image patches
     * Portion of gross error True Negative (TN) matches
-    * repeated pattern portions separately for stereo pairs and from frame to frame along the trajectory
+    * Repeated pattern portions separately for stereo pairs and from frame to frame along the trajectory
     * Keypoint and descriptor type (All available within OpenCV in addition to BOLD and RIFF)

 Most parameters can be initialized randomly.